learn-academy-2020-alpha/week-6-assessment-JeremyLleva/interview-questions.md

   Your answer:

+  get "game/:guess", to: "main#game"

 4. Name three rails generator commands.
 What is created by each?

-  Your answer:
+  Your answer: Not Sure

   Researched answer:
+  rails g model
+  	-Creates a database model
+  rails g controller
+  	-Creates a controller for our MVC model rails g migration
+  	-Creates a migration so we can apply database changes

 5. Consider the Rails routes below.
 Describe the responsibility of each route.

-/users        method="GET"
+/users        method="GET"   	-Show a index of users

-/users/1      method="GET"
+/users/1      method="GET"  	-Show information of one user

-/users/new    method="GET"
+/users/new    method="GET"   	-Get information to create a user

-/users/       method="POST"
+/users/       method="POST"     -Create information of new user

-/users/1      method="PUT"
+/users/1      method="PUT"    	-Update infromation of a user

-/users/1      method="DELETE"
+/users/1      method="DELETE"	-Delete a users infromation